 “In the last couple of years I’ve gotten ahead enough to invest in top-of-the-line equipment and material.
 Now I can pretty much make anything I can design—and fast enough to make it worth the effort.”
 She stood before me, awaiting my reaction.

-The musky scent of the silk, or of Melanie, the intimacy of the narrow spaces between the tables in the dormer attic, the new, searching look on her face, the suggestion of the silken shapes, the effect of my own loneliness—all combined to excite me in a way I could not hide.
-I wondered at feeling the need to do so.
+The musky scent of the silk, or of Melanie, the intimacy of the narrow spaces in the dormer attic, the new, searching look on her face, the suggestion of the silken shapes, my loneliness, all combined to induce an unexpected arousal.

 “Melanie, Melanie, this is so…cool,” was all I could croak.

-It may have been the look on my face, something in my voice, or she may have noticed the erection pressing the crotch of my jeans, but she abruptly ended the tour.
+It may have been the look on my face, something in my voice, or she may have noticed the erection distorting my jeans, but she abruptly ended the tour.
 I never went into her attic again.

 We talked politics and told our stories.